March 12, 2020

 It will be a day that will be remembered for a long time – March 12, 2020 – as Corona-virus fueled events, a Trump travel ban and a Russia/Saudi Arabia crude oil price war – combined to decimate financial markets, and force cancellations of almost all professional and many amateur sporting events.

-After the NBA announcement postponement of their season, followed by US President Donald Trump’s ban on travel from Europe (UK excepted) into the USA last night, and the meltdown on financial markets this morning, one hockey organization after another across North America announced today either the postponement or outright cancellation of play starting immediately.
+After the NBA announced the postponement of their season, followed by US President Donald Trump’s ban on travel from Europe (UK excepted) into the USA last night, and the meltdown on financial markets this morning, one hockey organization after another across North America announced today either the postponement or outright cancellation of play starting immediately.

 NHL Commissioner Gary Bettman announced the league’s decision to postpone regular season play this morning.